convince-project/AS2FM/docs/source/tutorials.rst

 =========

 This section provides tutorials on how to use the AS2FM tools to convert an autonomous robotic system into a formal model compatible with existing model checker tools (i.e., in the JANI format).

-The page is subdivided in two main sections, one providing a :ref:`quick guide for converting an SCXML model into JANI <scxml_conversion>`, and another one providing a :ref:`hands-on in-depth tutorial on a fetch and carry scenario including verification <full_tutorial>`.

-The JANI models generated in the above tutorials with AS2FM can be given to any model checker accepting JANI as input format and being able to handle DTMC models.
+The JANI models generated in the tutorials with AS2FM can be given to any model checker accepting JANI as input format and being able to handle DTMC models.
 This could for example be the `Storm SMC extension SMC-STORM <https://github.com/convince-project/smc_storm>`_, which we developed as part of the CONVINCE toolchain.
-Check out the documentation of SMC-Storm for further details.
+Check out the documentation of SMC Storm for further details.
 It can also be checked with external tools accepting JANI as input, e.g., the other engines of the `Storm model checker <https://stormchecker.org>`_ or the `Modest Toolset <https://modestchecker.net>`_.